ALP's EDGE-certified warehouses in Kenya

 There are well over $30 trillion dollars worth of climate-smart investment opportunities in emerging markets.
 Financial institutions will need to provide the majority of the capital for these opportunities, helping enable the transition to a low-carbon global economy.
 We estimate that financial institutions must grow the share of climate-friendly projects in their portfolios from an average of 7 percent in 2016 to 30 percent by 2030 to finance the greening of the economy.
 That equates to an increase from approximately $1.5 trillion to $13.4 trillion, a growth opportunity too big for banks to miss.

 Since 2005, we have committed $7.8 billion from our own account and leveraged an additional $3.8 billion through our 200-partner emerging-market financial institutions.
 These investments support partners in avoiding GHG emissions of 14.8 million tons per year.
 In partnership with IFC, our client financial institutions have built climate finance portfolios of $26.7 billion, avoiding annual GHG emissions of 85.5 million tons.
-This is the equivalent of taking approximately 18 million cars off the road every year, or of erasing the annual emissions of a country the size of Israel.
+This is the equivalent of taking approximately 18 million cars off the road every year, or of erasing the annual emissions of a country the size of Greece.

 The impact of IFC's climate-finance clients: